Piraneshmurali/ITP-Salon-Management-MERN/README.md

 providing details and reasons for their absence.
 If the requested leave exceeds the predetermined limit, the system automatically routes the request to the admin for approval

+7.Package Management - Thivakar.G
+package management into  salon system would allow you to create and promote special offers that combine popular services.
+Imagine pre-designed packages bundling haircuts with coloring or facials with massages, all at discounted prices.
+This would incentivize customers to book more services at once, boosting  sales.
+Package management would also streamline the booking and billing process for both staff and clients.
+Staff wouldn't need to create individual bookings for each included service, and clients would have a clear understanding of the services included and the total price.